West-Lane-Translator/wlt_content/content/pages/FM/KXCR.md

-Title: Community Radio for Florence
+Title: KXCR: Community Radio for Florence

 KXCR Community Radio Partners is a 501(c)(3) nonprofit Oregon corporation formed in February 2012 to provide financial, programming and volunteer